-How To Get An Egypt Visa On Arrival 2019
+How To Get An Egypt Visa On Arrival 2023

 Where Can You Get An Egypt Visa On Arrival?

-Next time we travel to Egypt we plan on having our visas arranged with iVisa in advance.
-That way we know for sure we have the visa in hand before traveling.
-Whenever you show up to a country expecting a visa on arrival you are running the risk that you could be denied it.
+Next time we travel to Egypt, we plan on having our visas arranged with iVisa in advance.
+That way, we know for sure we have the visa in hand before traveling.
+Whenever you show up to a country expecting a visa on arrival, you are running the risk that you could be denied it.

-BUT if you want to have your Egyptian visa in hand before you travel click here for iVisa who arranges Egypt visas for a service fee of $25 USD for passport holders from USA, UK, Canada, Australia, Germany, etc.
+But if you want to have your Egyptian visa in hand before you travel, click here for iVisa, which arranges Egypt visas for a service fee of $61.99 USD for passport holders from the USA, UK, Canada, Australia, Germany, etc.

 Where Do I Get The Visa On Arrival?

-When landing at the airport go to the visa on arrival window BEFORE getting in the queue for immigration.
-Here you will give them $25 USD and they will give you a visa on arrival sticker.
+When landing at the airport in Egypt, go to the visa on arrival window BEFORE getting in the queue for immigration.
+Here, you will give them $25 USD, and they will give you a visa on arrival sticker.

 How Much Does A Visa On Arrival In Egypt Cost?

-It’s best to have exact change, it will only make things easier.
-DO NOT plan on using your credit card you CANNOT pay by credit card or with any other currency than USD.
+It’s best to have an exact change.
+It will only make things easier.
+DO NOT plan on using your credit card.
+You CANNOT pay by credit card or with any other currency than USD.